-- Both the more and less visible forms of community engagement will be chronicled in the Faculty member’s self-evaluation letter.
+- Both the more and less visible forms of community engagement are chronicled in the Faculty member’s self-evaluation letter.
 This is the primary source of information about the Faculty member’s contribution to the Hendrix community and, if the Faculty member so wishes, to the community beyond the College.

-- The Department Chair’s letter as part of the evaluation process will also evaluate the Faculty member’s commitment to the community through his or her work.
+- The Department Chair’s letter as part of the evaluation process also evaluates the Faculty member’s commitment to the community.

-- Colleagues with whom the Faculty member has had close working relationships on community-enhancing endeavors may be invited by the Faculty member to write evaluations of his or her service in a peer letter to be included in the evaluation materials.
+- Colleagues with whom the Faculty member has had close working relationships on community-enhancing endeavors may be invited by the Faculty member to write evaluations of the Faculty member's service in a peer letter to be included in the evaluation materials.